A Level Film Studies

 A Level Film Studies explores our role as the spectator and the psychology behind audience response.
 We study an exciting range of films from diverse national and cultural backgrounds.
 For example, we study films from classic Hollywood cinema starring screen icons such as Joan Crawford and Marilyn Monroe, to new Hollywood, with challenging films from directors such as Spike Lee, Christopher Nolan and Danny Boyle.
 We also study Independent Cinema, Global Cinema and case studies on British Cinema, Silent Cinema and Documentary Film.

-AS Level: We’ll look at:
+FIRST YEAR: We’ll look at:

 - The language of Film and how it influences the audience